 Effective January 1, 2016, the Company determined it had established (i) separate individual pricing for training, extended warranty coverage, and out-of-contract service or repairs, (ii) sufficient historical evidence of customer buying patterns for extended warranty and maintenance coverage, and (iii) a basis for estimating and recording warranty and service costs, to allow the Company to bifurcate its sales transactions into two separate units of accounting: (1) the device, associated software, original manufacturer warranty and training if required, and (2) extended support and maintenance.
-The Company has therefore now begun to recognize revenue related to its sales transactions on a multiple element approach in which revenue is recognized upon the delivery of the separate elements to the customer.
+The Company has therefore begun to recognize revenue related to its sales transactions on a multiple element approach in which revenue is recognized upon the delivery of the separate elements to the customer.
 Revenue relating to the undelivered elements is deferred using the relative selling price method, which allocates revenue to each element using the estimated selling prices for the deliverables when vendor-specific objective evidence or third-party evidence is not available.
-For sales beginning January 1, 2016, revenue and associated cost of revenue of medical devices will be recognized on a straight line basis over the contractual term of the agreement, which typically ranges from one to four years.
-Consistent with this change, the Company recognized devices) and associated cost of revenue of \$4,159, resulting in additional gross profit, reduction in net loss from operations, and reduction of net loss applicable to common stockholders of \$2,358.
-In addition, the Company recorded \$212 for warranty expenses and a one-time charge of \$911 for a planned preventative maintenance and upgrade program associated with the devices it had sold prior to 2016.
+For sales beginning January 1, 2016, revenue and associated cost of revenue of medical devices is being recognized when delivered, or training has been completed, if required.
+Revenue for extended maintenance and support agreements is being recognized on a straight line basis over the contractual term of the agreement, which typically ranges from one to four years.
+Consistent with this change, the Company recognized medical device revenue previously deferred at December 31, 2015 of \$6,517 (which represents the fair value of the already delivered devices) and associated cost of revenue of \$4,159, resulting in additional gross profit, reduction in net loss from operations, and reduction of net loss applicable to common stockholders of \$2,358 in its results of operations for the six months ended June 30, 2016.
+In addition, the Company recorded \$212 for warranty expenses and a one-time charge of \$911 for a planned preventative maintenance and upgrade program associated with the devices it had sold prior to 2016 in the same time period.